cegme/MADden/demo_script_cikm2012.md

-Now to complete the query we want to search for a particular player, lets look for tebow.
-We can simply add a condition in a the where clause.
+Now to complete the query we want to search for a particular player, lets look for Tebow.
+We can simply add a condition in the where clause.